Chamonix Ski Resort

 • Mont Blanc Unlimited Pass — covers Chamonix ski areas and nearby resorts (including cross-border access)

-• Chamonix Le Pass — more limited, but good for main Chamonix areas.
+• Chamonix Le Pass — more limited, but good for the main Chamonix areas.

 Expert-Recommended Pistes in Chamonix